 - Use ‚Äúhalo bar‚ÄĚ or popups on website to encourage email subscriptions.

 - Segment your subscribers into different groups so you can send specific content that‚Äôs most relevant to them separately.

 - Offer great value in your emails (ie. useful content, product discount, etc).

 - Simple touches like addressing them with first and last names can help make your emails more personal.

 - Maximize your engagement by timing your emails with the three core slots: In the morning, early afternoon, or evening.

 - Craft subject lines that will entice readers to open your message.
-Don't be afraid to get creative and always remember to keep it simple.
+Don't be afraid to get creative and try something new.

 Once your website gets bigger, it might be time to consider hiring people to do certain jobs or functions.